mkremins/flense-nw/README.md

 #### Using React Development Tools

 Flense uses Facebook's [React.js](https://github.com/facebook/react) library (via David Nolen's [Om](https://github.com/swannodette/om)).
-React team offers useful [React Developer Tools](https://github.com/facebook/react-devtools) (RDT), which is a Chrome extension for inspecting and debugging React components (it integrates into Chrome's dev tools).
-Flense-nw is running in node-webkit (aka [nw.js]((https://github.com/nwjs/nw.js))).
-The problem is that RDT cannot be easily installed into nw.js itself.
+The React team offers a useful [React Developer Tools](https://github.com/facebook/react-devtools) (RDT) Chrome extension for inspecting and debugging React components (it integrates into Chrome's dev tools).
+However, flense-nw runs in [nw.js](https://github.com/nwjs/nw.js), and RDT cannot be easily installed into nw.js itself.

 A solution is to use standalone devtools (frontend) in a standalone Chrome with RDT extension installed and instruct devtools to connect to our remote backend (our nw.js context running inside Flense-nw).
 It is easily doable, but it requires a special setup: